objectivehtml/Channel-Data/README.markdown

 	  NULL
 	}

-_The returned object would look something like, or an active record object…_
+_The returned object would look something like this, also known as an active record object…_

 [Back to Top](#channeldata "Go to the top of the page")

 Channel Data Library
 --------------------

-I am currently working to fully document the source code and properly generate a dynamic documentation form the comments within the code.
+I am currently working to fully documenting the source code and properly generate a dynamic documentation form the comments within the code.
 Until then, refer to __Channel_data_lib.php__ source code file to reference methods.
-I realize this is pretty terrible, but this stuff comes in phases… I will get the new docs created as soon as I learn the overly complicated systems that exist to create real documentation without re-typing everything 3 times.
+I realize this is pretty terrible, but this stuff comes in phases, and this is a free library built in conjunction with the projects I build for paying clients… I will get the new docs created as soon as I learn the overly complicated systems that exist to create real documentation without re-typing everything 3 times.

 [Back to Top](#channeldata "Go to the top of the page")

 What's to come?
 ---------------